 The keynote presentation was delivered by Tore Kvien, Professor of Medicine and Rheumatology at Diakonhjemmet Hospital in Norway.
 This presentation outlined the current need for biosimilar products that are less expensive and as such, can increase patient access to biological medicines.
-The details of a randomized clinical trial that compared the TNF inhibitor infliximab with the less expensive biosimilar CT-P13, also known as the NOR-SWITCH study , were presented.
+The details of a randomized clinical trial that compared the tumour necrosis factor (TNF) inhibitor infliximab with the less expensive biosimilar CT-P13, also known as the NOR-SWITCH study , were presented.
 This study addressed questions surrounding the efficacy, safety and immunogenicity of switching from an originator to its biosimilar for the first time and showed that switching is not inferior to remaining with the originator product, and that switching can be considered for non-medical reasons.

 Oncologist perspective – the use of biosimilar trastuzumab in breast cancer: clinical experience

 Assistant Professor Meteb Al-Foheidi of King Saud Bin Abdulaziz University for Health Science in Saudi Arabia discussed the need for oncology biosimilars, noting that they could lead to cancer treatment savings of up to 30%.
 However, there is currently no consensus on which endpoints to use in oncology biosimilar studies and long-term endpoints are often not feasible in these studies.